Insei/tinyconf/Readme.md

 ```

 # Description
 tinyconf parses the config and returns the config structure.
+When initializing tinyconf.Manager, you can add a logger to it, as well as drivers (for priority in parsing the config, i.e. it will check them starting from the last one you specified).
+You can also add your own driver.

 tinyconf.Manager has methods:
 ```